Choosing a Payment Gateway

 page last edited on 27 June 2017

 A payment gateway is an essential part of your online strategy.
-Popular shopping carts are compatible with a great variety of payment systems widely known as payment gateways.
+X-Cart is compatible with a great variety of payment gateways.
 But how can you choose the one that is right for you?
 You do not have the luxury of rectifying a wrong decision.
 Apart from the cost of the service, you stand to lose out much more - customers, orders, fraud related losses, integration time, time to market etc. On the stage of getting your online store live, you will likely face the problem of accepting credit card payments from your customers.
 It is the most common and convenient payment method available over the Internet.
 To be able to accept credit card payments at your X-Cart based online store, you will need to subscribe to the service of a payment gateway which will process credit cards for you.
 Payment gateway service is available from such companies as Authorize.NET, PayPal, WorldPay, 2CheckOut and some others.
 There are several significant benefits when using this type of service:

 Some important initial questions you should ask of any potential vendor of billing software include:

 - How long has the company been in business?

 - What is the history of the company?

 - How long has the particular features package you are interested in been on the market?